 Pro-tip: It’s better to make these in a batch rather than individually, so adjust the recipe to the number of servings you’d like.

 Christmas Margarita on the Rocks: Pour about 3 tablespoons of sugar onto a plate.
-Rub the rim of your favorite cocktail glass with a slice of lime then dip it into the sugar.
+Rub the rim of your favorite cocktail glass with a slice of lime, and then dip it into the sugar.
 Carefully fill each glass halfway with ice.
 Add the tequila, orange liqueur, bitters, cranberry juice, lime juice, and orange juice to a cocktail shaker filled with ice.
-Shake vigorously for about 15 seconds and then using a cocktail strainer pour into the prepared glasses.
-Garnish with cranberries and lime slices and serve.
+Shake vigorously for about 15 seconds, and then, using a cocktail strainer, pour into the prepared glasses.
+Garnish with cranberries and lime slices, and serve.

 Recipe Tips and Notes

-- Frozen margaritas can be made by adding a quarter cup of water per serving, then transferring to an airtight container and putting it in the freezer for at least 24 hours in advance to achieve the best texture.
-If using a cranberry cocktail, you won’t need to add any water.
+- Frozen margaritas can be made by adding a quarter cup of water per serving, transferring it to an airtight container, and putting it in the freezer for at least 24 hours to achieve the best texture.
+You won’t need to add any water if you use a cranberry cocktail.
 The mixture won’t completely freeze because of the alcohol and sugar.
-Mix thoroughly prior to serving.
+Mix thoroughly before serving.

 - Keep a couple of cocktail glasses in the freezer until you are ready to serve to keep your drinks colder longer.